mkudija/mkudija.github.io/reading-notes/_md/2022-02-27-Siblings Without Rivalry.md

 	- Allow time for rebuttal
 	- Invite everyone to suggest as many solutions as possible
 	- Decide on the solutions you can live with
-- How t ogive support to the child who asks for it without taking sides:
+- How to give support to the child who asks for it without taking sides:
 	- State each child's side
 	- State the value or rule
 	- Leave the doorway open for the possibility of negotiation